 Do you want a community parklet of your own?

-We are inviting ideas for community parklets on residential streets and will be supporting the 15 best proposals in the first trial phase.
-Shortlisted proposals will be asked to submit detailed designs before the final selections are made.
+We are inviting ideas for community parklets on residential streets.
+If your proposal's shortlisted, you'll be asked to submit detailed designs before the final selections are made.
+Shortlisting will take place at the start of September.

-Successful parklets will be in place for between 1 and 6 months so that their effects can be judged.
+Successful parklets will be in place for one year initially, so that their effects can be judged.
 The most effective and well used ones will have the opportunity of becoming permanent.
 This will involve further consultation with local residents.

 If you become a parklet keeper, you will be responsible for the design, installation and maintenance of your parklet, so this is a great chance to be part of how your neighbourhood develops.
 Parklets can be designed and managed by groups of neighbours or individuals.

-We are offering grants of up to £150 to help with the costs of proposals that are selected for delivery.
+We're offering grants of up to £250 to help with the costs of proposals that are selected for delivery.

 The community parklet programme is available to Hackney residents.
 Applying for a parklet is simple: